Karen L Fortuna, PhD

 Objective: Comparative effectiveness randomized control trial comparing Integrated Illness Management and Recovery in comparison to Chronic Disease Self-Management Program with 600 people with serious mental illness.

 Fortuna KL, Storm M, Naslund JA, Chow P, Aschbrenner KA, Lohman MC, Bartels SJ.
 Certified Peer Specialists and Older Adults With Serious Mental Illness' Perspectives of the Impact of a Peer-Delivered and Technology-Supported Self-Management Intervention.
-J Nerv Ment Dis. (view details on MedLine)
+J Nerv Ment Dis. (view details in PubMed)

 Fortuna KL, Aschbrenner KA, Lohman MC, Brooks J, Salzer M, Walker R, St George L, Bartels SJ.
 Smartphone Ownership, Use, and Willingness to Use Smartphones to Provide Peer-Delivered Services: Results from a National Online Survey.
-Psychiatr Q. (view details on MedLine)
+Psychiatr Q. (view details in PubMed)

 Fortuna KL, Naslund JA, Aschbrenner KA, Lohman MC, Storm M, Batsis JA, Bartels SJ.
 Text message exchanges between older adults with serious mental illness and older certified peer specialists in a smartphone-supported self-management intervention.
-Psychiatr Rehabil J. (view details on MedLine)
+Psychiatr Rehabil J. (view details in PubMed)

 Bartels SJ, DiMilia PR, Fortuna KL, Naslund JA.
 Integrated Care for Older Adults with Serious Mental Illness and Medical Comorbidity: Evidence-Based Models and Future Research Directions.
-Psychiatr Clin North Am. (view details on MedLine)
+Psychiatr Clin North Am. (view details in PubMed)

 Fortuna KL, Lohman MC, Batsis JA, DiNapoli EA, DiMilia PR, Bruce ML, Bartels SJ.
 Patient experience with healthcare services among older adults with serious mental illness compared to the general older population.
-Int J Psychiatry Med. (view details on MedLine)
+Int J Psychiatry Med. (view details in PubMed)

 Fortuna KL, DiMilia PR, Lohman MC, Bruce ML, Zubritsky CD, Halaby MR, Walker RM, Brooks JM, Bartels SJ.
 Feasibility, Acceptability, and Preliminary Effectiveness of a Peer-Delivered and Technology Supported Self-Management Intervention for Older Adults with Serious Mental Illness.
-Psychiatr Q. (view details on MedLine)
+Psychiatr Q. (view details in PubMed)

 Fortuna KL, Lohman MC, Bruce ML, Bartels SJ.
 Utility of functioning measures in the prediction of independent living status in older adults with serious mental illness.
-Int J Geriatr Psychiatry. (view details on MedLine)
+Int J Geriatr Psychiatry. (view details in PubMed)

 Fortuna K, Barr P, Goldstein C, Walker R, Brewer L, Zagaria A, Bartels S Application of Community-Engaged Research to inform the Development and Implementation of a Peer-delivered Mobile Health Intervention for Adults with Serious Mental Illness.
 Journal of Participatory Medicine

 Brooks JM, Umucu E, Huck GE, Fortuna K, Sánchez J, Chiu C, Bartels SJ.
 Adapting a Psychosocial Intervention for Smartphone Delivery to Middle-Aged and Older Adults with Serious Mental Illness.
-Fortuna KL, Lohman MC, Gill LE, Bruce ML, Bartels SJ. (view details on MedLine)
+Fortuna KL, Lohman MC, Gill LE, Bruce ML, Bartels SJ. (view details in PubMed)